usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 agency.
 This includes the security authorization of IT systems that support digital authentication.
-It is recommended that non-Federal entities implementing these guidelines follow equivalent standards of security management, certification and accreditation to ensure the secure operations of their digital systems.
+It is recommended that non-Federal entities implementing these guidelines follow equivalent standards of security management, security authorization and accreditation (A&A) to ensure the secure operations of their digital systems.

 ### 2.3.
 A Few Limitations